iCliniq Logo

 There are various types of antiallergic medications available, and each one works differently to provide relief from allergy symptoms.
 Here are a few common types:

 Antihistamine: These medications block the effects of histamine, a chemical released during an allergic reaction.
-They can help relieve itching, sneezing, runny nose, and watery eyes.
+They can help relieve itching, sneezing, a runny nose, and watery eyes.
 Examples include Cetirizine, Loratadine, and Diphenhydramine.

 Decongestants: These work by reducing the swelling of blood vessels in the nasal passages, helping to relieve congestion.
 They can also be helpful for sinus pressure.
-Examples include Pseudoephedrine and Phenylephrine .
+Examples include Pseudoephedrine and Phenylephrine.
 It is important to note that decongestants may raise blood pressure or cause other side effects, so they should be used with caution and as directed.

 Corticosteroids: These medications work by reducing inflammation and suppressing the immune response.
 They are commonly used to treat allergic rhinitis, asthma, and skin conditions.
 Corticosteroids can be administered orally, inhaled, or as topical creams or sprays.
-Examples include Prednisone, Fluticasone , and Budesonide .
+Examples include Prednisone, Fluticasone, and Budesonide.

 It is essential to consult with a healthcare professional before starting any new medication.
 They can evaluate your specific allergies, medical history, and symptoms, and prescribe the most appropriate medication for you.
 They will also be able to provide detailed instructions on how to use the medication safely and effectively.